On the Rouquier dimension of wrapped Fukaya categories and a conjecture of Orlov: Abstract

 \section{Abstract}

+We study the Rouquier dimension of wrapped Fukaya categories of Liouville manifolds and pairs, and apply this invariant to various problems in algebraic and symplectic geometry.

+On the algebro-geometric side, we introduce a new method based on symplectic flexibility and mirror symmetry to bound the Rouquier dimension of derived categories of coherent sheaves on certain complex algebraic varieties and stacks.
+These bounds are sharp in dimension at most $3$.
+As an application, we resolve a well-known conjecture of Orlov for new classes of examples (e.g.\ toric $3$-folds, certain log Calabi--Yau surfaces).
+We also discuss applications to non-commutative motives on partially wrapped Fukaya categories.

-We study the Rouquier dimension of wrapped Fukaya categories of Liouville manifolds and pairs.
-We describe upper and lower bounds for this invariant in terms of various quantities of interest in symplectic topology.
-By combining these bounds, we get information about concrete geometric questions such as: (1) given a Weinstein manifold, what is the minimal number of intersection points between the skeleton and its image under a generic compactly-supported Hamiltonian diffeomorphism?
+On the symplectic side, we study various quantitative questions such as: (1) given a Weinstein manifold, what is the minimal number of intersection points between the skeleton and its image under a generic compactly-supported Hamiltonian diffeomorphism?
 (2) what is the minimal number of critical points of a Lefschetz fibration on a Liouville manifold with Weinstein fibers?

-Using homological mirror symmetry, we also obtain improved upper bounds for the Rouquier dimension of derived categories of coherent sheaves on certain complex algebraic varieties and stacks.
-These bounds are sharp in dimension at most $3$.
-As a result, we resolve a well-known conjecture of Orlov for a large class of new examples, including all toric $3$-folds and certain log Calabi--Yau surfaces.
-The proof of these upper bounds crucially relies on the arborealization theorem of \'{A}lvarez-Gavela--Eliashberg--Nadler and is therefore an application of symplectic flexibility to a problem in algebraic geometry.
+We give lower bounds for these quantities which are to our knowledge the first to go beyond the basic flexible/rigid dichotomy.